-- Dr. Wilson resigns as librarian and director of the school to become dean of the University of Chicago Graduate Library School.
+- Dr. Wilson resigns as librarian and school director to become dean of the University of Chicago Graduate Library School.

 - Susan Grey Akers becomes the second woman and the fourth person in the United States to earn a PhD in library science when she graduates from the University of Chicago Graduate Library School.

-- Akers named acting director of the school.
+- Akers named acting director of the School of Library Science.

-- School begins offering its regular courses in consecutive summer terms, so that students might earn A.B. in L.S. by attendance during summer sessions only.
+- School begins offering its regular courses in consecutive summer terms so that students may earn an AB in library science by attendance during summer sessions only.

-- Alumni association formed as The North Carolina Library School Association and offers first tuition scholarship to a student in the school.
+- Alumni association forms as the North Carolina Library School Association and offers first tuition scholarship to a student in the School.

 - N.C.
-General Assembly authorizes establishment of a professional school in library science at the North Carolina College for Negroes in Durham.
+General Assembly authorizes establishment of a professional school in library science at the North Carolina College for Negroes in Durham (now North Carolina Central University).
 Dr. Akers agrees to help program get started and serves as dean of both schools until Oct.
 1946.

-- Type III curriculum discontinued due to lack of demand.
+- Type III undergraduate curriculum discontinued due to lack of demand.

-- Dr. Wilson retires as dean at Chicago and returns to UNC as consultant and part-time professor.
+- Dr. Wilson retires as dean at Chicago and returns to UNC-Chapel Hill as a consultant and part-time professor.

-- University approves school's proposed Master of School Librarianship program (Dec.
-10), and the first students would enter the program in 1950.
+- University approves proposed Master of School Librarianship program (Dec.
+10).
+The first students enter the program in 1950.

 - Dr. Wilson retires as consultant and part-time professor.